ttrreevvoorr/dotfiles/README.md

+(!)
+While this may work on some machines, this script has not been tested with Ubuntu Jammy.
+I got annoyed and I'm switching to Debian. <-- this sentence will be removed when this repo has been updated to reflect a Debian environment instead of Xubuntu

 # dotfiles
 xfce workstation setup; a perpetual work in progress.
 Intended to be ran against fresh install of Xubuntu.
 I have also installed most of this on a bare Debian install, with some setup required for i3wm and etc.